jetstreamapp/soql-parser-js/README.md

 ## Composing

-Composing a query will turn a Query object back to a SOQL query.
-The exact same data structure returned from `parseQuery()` can be used, but there are many use-cases where you may need to build your own data structure to compose a query.
+Composing a query will turn a Query object back to a SOQL query string.
+The exact same data structure returned from `parseQuery()` can be used, but depending on your use-case, you may need to build your own data structure to compose a query.
 These examples show building your own Query object with the minimum required fields.

-**Note:** For some operators, they may be converted to upper case (e.x.
+:page_facing_up: **Note:** Some operators may be converted to upper case (e.x.
 NOT, AND)

-**Note:** There are a number of fields populated on the Query object when `parseQuery()` is called that are not required to compose a query.
+:page_facing_up: **Note:** There are a number of fields populated on the Query object when `parseQuery()` is called that are not required to compose a query.
 Look at the examples below and the comments in the data model for more information.

 **The base query object is shaped like this:**